-You can capture the state of your application at any point by performing an execution using
+You can capture the state of your entire application at any point by performing an execution using

 Capture checkpoint snapshots.
-Virtuoso will then capture snapshots for each checkpoint encountered while executing your goal.
+Virtuoso will then capture snapshots for each checkpoint encountered while executing your journeys.

 Capture new snapshot (which is a shortcut for clicking on